SohamBEGINS/alzheimer-s_detection/README.md

 <p>The dataset can be found at the following link:
 <a href="https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset/data">Medical Data Dataset on Kaggle</a></p>

-<h3>Model-2: CT Scan Image Model</h3>
+<h3>Model-2: MRI Scan Image Model</h3>
-<p>Model-2 uses a dataset of CT scan images for classifying the severity of Alzheimer's Disease.
+<p>Model-2 uses a dataset of MRI scan images for classifying the severity of Alzheimer's Disease.
 The dataset consists of a total of 6400 images divided into four categories:</p>
 <ul>
     <li><strong>Mild Demented:</strong> 896 images</li>
     <li><strong>Moderate Demented:</strong> 64 images</li>